flutter/website/src/debugging.md

 Then open your app's Observatory's timeline page, check the 'Dart' recording option and perform the function you want to measure.

-Refreshing the page will display the chronological timeline records of your app in Chrome's [tracing tool](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool).
+Refreshing the page displays the chronological timeline records of your app in Chrome's [tracing tool](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool).

 Be sure to `flutter run` your app with the `--profile` flag to ensure